 The bog is the oldest organic landscape in Estonia, reaching in some cases up to 10 000 years of age.
 The first bogs started to emerge here right after the last ice age.
-As the 1km thick glacier ice sheet was melting towards the North pole, the meltwater as a leftover was collected in depressions previously created by the glacier ice.
+As the 1km, the thick glacier ice sheet was melting towards the North pole, the meltwater as a leftover was collected in depressions previously created by the glacier ice.

 Over the next thousands of years, plants grew and died within those shallow and oxygen-deprived meltwater lakes.
 As a result, the dead plant material didn’t become decomposed but rather created ever-lasting peat/turf and turned the water acidic.
 Every year, one layer of partially decomposed organic material is accumulated underneath the mossy surface of the bog and this effect has taken place since the very beginning!

 In Estonian bogs, the pace at which the peat accumulates is roughly 1mm annually.
 In most Estonian bogs, the peat layer is 5-7 meters on average, which equals about 5000-7000 years of age.
 Over the course of thousands of years, this landscape goes through a series of transformations.
 At the very beginning, this peat accumulation landscape does not have a significant effect on plants – the peat layer is just too thin and flora is able to reach the nutrient-rich groundwater.
 After millennia or two, the peat layer becomes thicker and filters out more demanding plants.
 The visual of the landscape is about to change.
 Birch trees will give up and pines will slowly start to take over.
 This middle stage is called transitional mire.